top of page

 How to be a Great Husband

 A great husband is in the eye of the beholder.
-However, there are clear virtues identified in research by the Institute for Family Studies which rhyme with other research findings.
+However, the Institute for Family Studies's research identifies clear virtues that rhyme with other findings.

 For this post, we will share the evidence of the virtues separating great husbands from the rest of the pack and provide a handful of simple and actionable steps you can take as a husband to move forward and be great.